Zeke-OS/zeke/README.md

 Zero Kernel    {#mainpage}
 ===========

 Zero Kernel is a very simple kernel implementation targeted for ARM Corex-M microcontrollers.
 Reasons to start this project was that most of currently available RTOSes for M0 feels too bloat and and secondary reason was that I found ARMv6-M architecture to be quite challenging platform for any kind of OS/kernel development especially when compared to ARMv7-M architecture used in M4 core or any Cortex-A core.

-One of the goals in the future is to make Zero Kernel CMSIS-RTOS compliant.
-At the moment CMSIS-RTOS we are not even near of compliance.
-Another nice goal is to implement system services by using SVC calls which may open some very nice possibilities in the futur eg. loading code from SD card without static linkage to the kernel itself etc.
+One of the goals of Zero Kernel is to make it CMSIS-RTOS compliant where ever possible.
+This is a quite tought task as CMSIS is not actually designed for operating systems using system calls and other features not so commonly used on embedded platforms.
+Currently the core of Zeke is not even dependent of CMSIS at all, so it only provides CMSIS-RTOS-like interface.

 Key features
 ------------
-- Fixed(/dynamic) priority pre-emptive scheduling with penalties to prevent starvation
+- Dynamic prioritizing pre-emptive scheduling with penalties to prevent starvation
 - Signal flag based notify/wake-up from sleep with event timeouts
 - System call based kernel services
-- Almost (and will be mostly) CMSIS-RTOS compliant
+- Mostly CMSIS-RTOS compliant
+- Highly configurable
-- Quite small footprint
+- Adjustable footprint
+- Completely static memory allocation strategy (memory usage can be analyzed statically)
 - Offers some protection even on Cortex-M0 without MMU (atm mainly angainst stack polution and some hard faults)

 News
 ----
-- LCD support and new optional dev subsystem will be released
+- LCD support and new optional dev subsystem coming soon
 - ST Cortex-M3 port will be released in the (near of far) future
-- ARM9 port is (slowly) under development
+- ARM9 port is under development

 License
 -------
-Copyright (c) 2012, Ninjaware Oy, Olli Vanhoja <olli.vanhoja@ninjaware.fi>
+Copyright (c) 2012, 2013, Ninjaware Oy, Olli Vanhoja <olli.vanhoja@ninjaware.fi>
 All rights reserved.

 Redistribution and use in source and binary forms, with or without